-- (a) First pari-passu charges on Parent Company's current assets (both present and future); - (b) Personal guarantee of Mr. Jawahar Lal Goel, Chairman and Managing Director of the Parent Company - (c) No objection certificate (NOC) cum letter ceding pari passu charge from existing lenders to be obtained within 180 days from the date of first disbursement.
+- (a) First pari-passu charges on Company's current assets (both present and future); - (b) Personal guarantee of Mr. Jawahar Lal Goel, Chairman and Managing Director of the Company - (c) No objection certificate (NOC) cum letter ceding pari passu charge from existing lenders to be obtained within 180 days from the date of first disbursement.

-B) Cash credit
+B) Cash credits